 Tip #1 - Shut Off Directory Indexing.

-Use htaccess and this beautifully simple code to instruct your server to avoid indexing.
+Options -Indexes in your htaccess and this beautifully simple code instructs your server to avoid indexing.

 Tip #2 - Secure Select Folders